robertklee/KITTI-RoadSeg/README.md

 - UNet Decoder has been updated with improved upscaling by using trainable `Conv2DTranspose` instead of `Upsampling2D`

 # TODO
-- train and test should be repeated and split evenly across the three types
+- train and test should be repeated and split evenly across the three categories of images
+- data augmentation images should be repeated
-- evaluation function
+- evaluation function needs to be updated